 As for long-term loans, each facility finances a specific project, which minimizes the risk of needing to refinance.
-Some long-term loans involve covenants; this aspect is monitored constantly by the chief financial officer. who also coordinates with management to gauge the likelihood of violating the covenants as a result of the strategic, operational, compliance and financial risks mapped, using the enterprise risk management system.
+Some long-term loans involve covenants; this aspect is monitored constantly by the chief financial officer, who also coordinates with management to gauge the likelihood of violating the covenants as a result of the strategic, operational, compliance and financial risks mapped, using the enterprise risk management system.
+Financial commitments are covered by funds confirmed by the banks and

 Financial commitments are covered by funds confirmed by the banks, and unutilized credit facilities are available.
 Liquidity risk is managed prudently to avoid incurring excessive costs in the case of unforeseen events, which could have a further negative impact on market reputation.